Skip to content

 Use with MCP

-All tools are auto-discovered via axm.tools entry points.
-Through the AXM MCP server, call them as:
+All tools are auto-discovered via axm.tools entry points and served through the AXM MCP server.
+See Use via MCP for the full tool list and call examples.